NoMoreDg/Nlogin-Steam/README.md

 # Nlogin-Steam
-Nlogin Steam is a batch script that will help you change your account fast.
+Nlogin Steam is a batch script that will help you change your steam account fast.

 # Languages
 1. Romanian